USS Franklin (CV-13): World War II

 Carrier Air Group 13 had been established in November 1943 and embarked aboard Franklin for war service.
 Franklin steamed south to Trinidad for a shakedown and soon thereafter, she departed in Task Group 27.7 (TG 27.7) for San Diego, to engage in intensive training exercises preliminary to combat duty.
 In June, she steamed via Pearl Harbor for Eniwetok Island where she joined TG 58.2.
 Franklin served as the flagship of Rear Admiral Ralph E. Davison for most of her time in the western Pacific.

-The Bonin and Mariana Islands
+The Mariana and Palau Islands campaign

 On the last day of June 1944, she sortied for carrier strikes on the Bonin Islands in support of the subsequent Mariana Islands assault.
 Her planes destroyed aircraft on the ground and in the air, gun installations, airfield and enemy shipping.
 On 4 July, strikes were launched against Iwo Jima, Chichi Jima, and Haha Jima, hitting ground targets, sinking a large cargo vessel in the harbor and setting three smaller ships on fire.

 On 6 July, Franklin began strikes on Guam and Rota Island to soften them up for the invasion forces that were going to land on Guam, and those strikes continued until 21 July, when she lent direct support to enable safe landing of the first assault waves.
 Two days of replenishment at Saipan permitted her to steam in Task Force 58 for photographic reconnaissance and air strikes against the islands of the Palau Islands group.
 On 25 and 26 July, her planes struck enemy planes, ships, and ground installations.
 Franklin departed on 28 July and headed for Saipan, and the following day she was shifted to TG 58.1.
 Although high seas prevented taking on a needed load of bombs and rockets, Franklin steamed for another raid against the Bonins.
 On 4 August, her fighters attacked Chichi Jima and her dive bombers and torpedo planes attacked a ship convoy north of Ototo Jima.
 Targets included radio stations, a seaplane base, airstrips, and ships.